Company Accidental Damage Theft Personal Accident Worldwide Cover Breakdown Product

 Do I need evidence of cost and ownership?

 As with most insurance packages, there will be an excess limit that you will have to pay towards the claim.
-The excess is generally €25 or the amount on your policy schedule equal to 5% of the insured value, whichever is the higher amount.
+An excess is the amount shown on your policy schedule that you are responsible for, which will be deducted or payable by you in the event of each agreed claim.

 Bicycle insurance exclusions?